jkauflin/jjklogin/README.md

 - ``'httponly' => TRUE`` to insure non-javascript, HTTP only handling of cookies

 Registration and Password Set is done via confirmed Email links with registration tokens, and Passwords are encrypted with the newest PHP ``password_hash`` function

+User authorization and level should be checked before allowing any service functions (**see PHP usage above**).
+DO NOT count on the javascript userRec variable, use the direct PHP lookup to get the ``UserRec`` from the cookie to double-check authorization before allowing any function

 If you feel these measures still have vulnerabilities, please do not use this project